 The wedding reception is a social event to celebrate the marriage.
 There are certain, traditional elements of a Wedding Reception too that you may want to consider including – however a wedding reception is usually far less formal than the ceremony itself.

 - Champagne toast, immediately upon arrival at the reception, guests are usually offered Champagne or Prosecco and some canapés whilst mingling with other guests, now is a great time to have the guest book available for people to sign,

 - Entrance of the married couple, after the first reception, guests will be invited to take their seats in preparation for the wedding breakfast and when everyone is ready, the bride and groom will be introduced as Mr and Mrs for the first time!

 - Wedding Breakfast, Day guests will enjoy a meal and drinks as part of the celebration,

-- Speeches, at some point either after, or during the Wedding breakfast, members of the Wedding Party will give speeches, traditionally this is the Best Man, Father of the Bride and maybe a toast raised by the happy couple, but in recent years there have been trends in Maid of Honour speeches too – it is your day – who gives a speech is really up to you!
+- Speeches, at some point either after, or during the Wedding breakfast, members of the Wedding Party will give speeches, traditionally this is the Best Man, Father of the Bride and maybe a thank you by the bride and groom, but in recent years there have been trends in Maid of Honour speeches too – it is your day – who gives a speech is really up to you!

 - Arrival of evening guests, after the wedding breakfast, evening guests may start to arrive ready for the reception celebrations to continue into the night!